-The Boston suburbs are home to some of the most elite country clubs anywhere.
+Discover different Boston suburbs with country clubs — some of the most elite anywhere.

 The Country Club, Brookline

-One of the oldest country clubs in the U.S., this club—known simply as “Brookline”—is considered among the most elite out there.
-Rumor has it, Giselle and Tom Brady waited years to get into Brookline, as have other famous faces.
+Of many, one of the oldest Boston suburbs with country clubs is home to one of the most elite in the U.S.—known simply as “Brookline.”
+Rumor has it that Giselle and Tom Brady waited years to get into Brookline, as have other famous faces.

 Charles River Country Club, Newton Centre

-One “old school” feature we love: guests can only use cell phones in the locker rooms and parking lot but, to preserve the vibe of the course, can’t have them on or near the green.
+One charmingly “old school” aspect that comes with membership?
+A serious phone policy.
+Guests can only use their cell phones in the locker rooms and parking lot to maintain the club’s classic ambiance.
+This rule ensures that the serene environment of the course remains undisturbed, free from the distractions of phones on or near the greens.

 Winchester Country Club, Winchester